django/asgiref/specs/asgi.rst

 Connection Scope
 ----------------

-Every connection by a user to an ASGI application results in an instance of that application being created for the connection.
-How long this lives, and what information it receives upon creation, is called the *connection scope*.
+Every connection by a user to an ASGI application results in a call of the application callable to handle that connection entirely.
+How long this lives, and the information that describes each specific connection, is called the *connection scope*.

+Closely related, the first argument passed to an application callable is a ``scope`` dictionary with all the information describing that specific connection.

-For example, under HTTP the connection scope lasts just one request, but it contains most of the request data (apart from the HTTP request body, as this is streamed in via events).
+For example, under HTTP the connection scope lasts just one request, but the ``scope`` passed contains most of the request data (apart from the HTTP request body, as this is streamed in via events).

 Under WebSocket, though, the connection scope lasts for as long as the socket is connected.
-The scope contains information like the WebSocket's path, but details like incoming messages come through as events instead.
+And the ``scope`` passed contains information like the WebSocket's path, but details like incoming messages come through as events instead.

-Some protocols may give you a connection scope with very limited information up front because they encapsulate something like a handshake.
-Each protocol definition must contain information about how long its connection scope lasts, and what information you will get inside it.
+Some protocols may give you a ``scope`` with very limited information up front because they encapsulate something like a handshake.
+Each protocol definition must contain information about how long its connection scope lasts, and what information you will get in the ``scope`` parameter.

-Applications **cannot** communicate with the client when they are initialized and given their connection scope; they must wait until their event loop is entered and, depending on the protocol spec, may have to wait for an initial opening message.
+Depending on the protocol spec, applications may have to wait for an initial opening message before communicating with the client.

 Events
 ------

-ASGI decomposes protocols into a series of *events* that an application must react to.
-For HTTP, this is as simple as two events in order - ``http.request`` and ``http.disconnect``.
-For something like a WebSocket, it could be more like ``websocket.connect``, ``websocket.send``, ``websocket.receive``, and finally ``websocket.disconnect``.
+ASGI decomposes protocols into a series of *events* that an application must *receive* and react to, and *events* the application might *send* in response.
+For HTTP, this is as simple as *receiving* two events in order - ``http.request`` and ``http.disconnect``, and *sending* the corresponding event messages back.
+For something like a WebSocket, it could be more like *receiving* ``websocket.connect``, *sending* a ``websocket.send``, *receiving* a ``websocket.receive``, and finally *receiving* a ``websocket.disconnect``.

 Each event is a ``dict`` with a top-level ``type`` key that contains a Unicode string of the message type.
 Users are free to invent their own message